 A traditional technique of binding the hands with rope (kaad chuek) made the hands a hardened, dangerous striking tool.
 Knots over the knuckles made the strikes more abrasive and damaging, whilst protecting the hands of the fighter.
-Rope-binding was still used in fights between Thais until recently, but after a death in the ring it was decided that fighters should wear modern gloves and hard groin protectors.
+Rope-binding was still used in fights between Thais until recently, but after a death, in the ring, it was decided that fighters should wear modern gloves and hard groin protectors.

 Muay Thai is often a fighting art of attrition, where opponents exchange blows with one another.
 Traditional fighters in Thailand still fight this way, but it the blow-for-blow style is less popular overseas.
-Almost all techniques in Muay Thai incorporate full movement of the body, rotating the hip with each kick, punch, elbow and block.
+Almost all techniques in Muay Thai incorporate full movement of the body, rotating the hip with each kick, punch, elbow, and block.

 What are the traditional training methods?

-During peaceful historical periods, Muay Thai functioned as a means of physical exercise, self-defense and recreation, and was seen as a way to develop personally due to the rigorous and demanding training techniques.
+During peaceful historical periods, Muay Thai functioned as a means of physical exercise, self-defense, and recreation, and was seen as a way to develop personally due to the rigorous and demanding training techniques.

 Prior to modernization, traditional Thai fighters had to be resourceful and rely on readily available tools to help them train and condition.
 Kicking the soft, porous trunks of banana trees was a popular old-style training technique.

-For general strength and durability, fighters would scale cliffs with bare hands and feet, and use pit-jumping techniques to strengthen their powerful legs.
+For general strength and durability, fighters would scale cliffs with bare hands and feet and use pit-jumping techniques to strengthen their powerful legs.

-To improve accuracy, fighters would strike a coconut suspended from a tree or half buried in the sand.
+To improve accuracy, fighters would strike a coconut suspended from a tree or half-buried in the sand.
 The small target and hard surface made the coconut an ideal practice opponent.

 In order to practice not blinking when struck in the face, fighters would stand in rivers and slap the water into each other’s eyes.

-Muay Thai fighters are known for their tough skin and ability to blot out pain.
+Muay Thai fighters are known for their tough skin and ability to blot out the pain.
 Early fighters would roll small logs across their shins or beat themselves with bags of sand to toughen the skin and build protective calluses.